VanZandtr/CSE280Project/progressReports/progressReport5.md

 ## Emem Uko - Frontend

 ### Accomplished This Week
-* Tested LIDAR
+* Obtained LIDAR
-* Added some design features to front end

 ### Incomplete Tasks
 * N/A

 ### Goals For Next Week
-* Same as group goals
+* Start mapping a floor of Packard